heygrady/react-redux-notes/readme.md

 *Note:* Starting in React 0.14 it's common practice to define components as [stateless functional components](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#stateless-functional-components) using a [fat-arrow function](http://www.2ality.com/2012/04/arrow-functions.html).

+*Note:* You may want to read up on how to [use destructuring to simulate named parameters](http://www.2ality.com/2015/01/es6-destructuring.html#simulating-named-parameters-in-javascript).

+#### Example if a barebones component
 *Note:* Below is the simplest example of a component.
 Notice how the component itself is just one line.

 ```jsx